Cartography Rules

 from cartography.rules.spec.model import Fact, Rule, Finding, Maturity, Module

-# Define facts with both data and visualization queries
+# Define facts with data, visualization, and count queries

 _my_aws_check = Fact(